loveencounterflow/interlex/README.md

   * **`[+]`** must have `v` not `u`?
 * **`[+]`** is it possible and useful to allow regular lexemes that take up zero space akin to special lexemes (to be written) that indicate start, end, change of level?
+* **`[+]`** documentation:
+  > emtpy matches are allowed only as intermediate results (with strategy `longest)` or when the respective
+  > token declares a jump". **Note** disallowing empty jumps in internal, intermediate results is somewhat
+  > misleading because it, too, does not by any means catch all cases where any of the declared matches
+  > could have conceivably remained empty.
+Which is to say we should either confine ourselves to doing
+  > runtime sanity checks (soemthing we can certainly do, with ease) and accept that we have no way to
+  > discover matchers that could *potentially* return empty matches; or, else, we implement watertight
+  > up-front checks that only reguler expressions that can never yield an empty match are allowable
+  > (something we can almost certainly not do, like at all).
+Conceptually, no matter the acceptance strategy
+  > (`first` or `longest`), there are always some matchers that could have matched a zero-length string
+  > (which we cannot know for sure unless we use some non-existing static analysis technique) but that were
+  > either not applied (because some other token's matcher came earlier) or applied and discarded (because
+  > some other token's matcher gave a longer match).
+* **`[+]`** documentation:
+  > jumps can be either 'sticky' or 'carrying' depending on whether the lexeme produced from the respective
+  > token will 'stick' to the token's level or be 'carried' along to the new level (the jump's target).
+  > Sticky jumps have no explicit marker as they represent the 'default of least surprise' (a lexeme looks
+  > almost like the token it was produced by, after all); carrying jumps are indicated by an `!` exclamation
+  > mark behind the jump target, so for example a token declaration in level `gnd` that contains `{ jump:
+  > 'otherlevel!', }` indicates that the resulting lexeme's `level` will be `otherlevel`, not `gnd`."

 ## Don't